0din-ai/.github/profile/README.md

 # 0din.ai
 The Zero Day Investigative Network (0din) is a GenAI bug bounty program by Mozilla that incentivizes the discovery and reporting of security vulnerabilities in large language models, attention-based systems and other generative models to enhance Internet and personal safety.
-Launched in [June of 2024](https://blog.mozilla.org/en/mozilla/keeping-genai-technologies-secure-is-a-shared-responsibility/) we are specifically incentivizing research across security boundaries that currently fall outside the scope other existing bounty programs.
+Launched in [June of 2024](https://blog.mozilla.org/en/mozilla/keeping-genai-technologies-secure-is-a-shared-responsibility/) we are specifically incentivizing research across security boundaries that fall outside the scope of currently existing bounty programs.

 Visit us on the web:
 * [https://0din.ai](https://0din.ai)